chrisf1337/personal-site/content/anime/code-geass-s1.md

 the characters in Code Geass look.
 But when animated, the characters look fine, and I think that Cornelia and CC have particularly nice character designs and outfits.

 The mecha designs are pretty down to earth.
-Most mechas do this skating thing, which is the first time I've seen something like that in a mecha show.
-I'm on the fence about this---on the one hand, it does look cool when they actually skate (e.g. Lancelot), but on the other hand, most mechas just statically wheel forward, which decidedly does not look cool.
+Most mechas neither fly nor run.
+Instead, they do this skating thing on wheels, which is the first time I've seen something like that in a mecha show.
+I'm on the fence about this---on the one hand, it does look cool when they actually skate (e.g. Lancelot), but on the other hand, most just statically wheel forward, which decidedly does not look cool.
+They also have grappling hooks that they can use for both mobility and offense, which is an interesting idea I have also never seen before.
+I appreciate the show's taking creative liberties with how the mechas operate.

 Background art is nothing spectacular.
 I would say that the art in general is pretty much par for the course.
 There's nothing egregiously bad, but there's also nothing eyepoppingly good.
 I do